Lumi-supercomputer/lumi-userguide/docs/system/overview.md

 ## LUMI Partitions

-LUMI comes with different partitions to offer different services to our Users
+LUMI comes with different partitions to meet the new challanges the European HPC community will face in the near future

 [![LUMI Partitions](images/LUMI_partitions.png)](images/LUMI_partitions.png)